Thomas Mavros: AEK Athens

-In the summer of 1975, the president of AEK Athens, Loukas Barlos was interested in signing Mavros, but the board of Panionios were negative to any offer, refusing to sell their best player.
+In the summer of 1975, the president of AEK Athens, Loukas Barlos was interested in signing Mavros, but the board of Panionios rejected all offers, refusing to sell their best player.
 AEK were about to relive the adventures of the transfer of Kostas Nestoridis in 1955.
-The desire of Mavros to play for the great AEK of the time, as well as his appreciation in the person of Barlos were enough to surpass the inexplicable and obsession of the president of Panionios, Tsolakakis to cancel the transfer.
-It was then revealed that when Mavros signed his contract with Panionios, was still underage, thus making the contract invalid.
-Panionios still blocked the transfer leading to a litigation between the two sides which lasted for an entire season.
-During this period, Mavros was unable to compete in an official match for either side and thus he was limited in playing in friendly games with AEK.
-On 2 July 1976 the dispute was eventually settled out-of-court and Mavros was transferred to AEK Athens for the amount of 10,000,000 drachmas.
+The desire of Mavros to play for the AEK of the time, as well as his appreciation for Barlos were enough to overcome the efforts of the president of Panionios, Tsolakakis to block the transfer.
+It was later revealed that, when Mavros signed his contract with Panionios, he was still a minor, thus rendering the contract invalid.
+Panionios still blocked the transfer, which led to a legal dispute between the two sides that lasted for an entire season.
+During this period, he was unable to compete in an official match for either side and thus he was limited to playing in only friendly games with AEK.
+On 2 July 1976 the dispute was eventually settled out-of-court and Mavros was transferred to AEK Athens for the amount of 10 million drachmas.

-The happy ending of the case brought joy and satisfaction to both Barlos and Mavros who adapted a "father-son" relationship.
+The resolution of the case brought satisfaction to both Barlos and Mavros who developed a "father-son" relationship.
 From his first season, he became an integral part of the team, helping them reach the semi-finals of the UEFA Cup.
-With the arrival of Dušan Bajević he formed one the club's best scoring duo in Europe.
+With the arrival of Dušan Bajević he formed one of the club's most prolific attacking duos.
 The following season, he had a starring role in AEK winning the domestic double, emerging as the top scorer of the league with 22 goals.
-The great team of Barlos did not stop there and won a second consecutive championship in 1979, while the lost a chance to win the domestic double, losing the cup to Panionios in the final.
+The team of Barlos did not stop there and won a second consecutive championship in 1979, while they missed the chance to win the domestic double, losing the Cup to Panionios in the final.
 Mavros was again the league's top scorer making a career record of 31 goals, while his performances of that season won him a Silver Shoe, finishing 3 goals behind Kees Kist of AZ.

-The era after the departure of Barlos, was marked with administrative and financial instability, while the transfers did not live up to the expectations, as the team was getting weaker in every season.
-In that period of decline for the club, Mavros stayed and with his leading presence held the team from falling apart.
-The fans of AEK Athens loved him because he was one of the few players who stayed with the club after Barlos left and because of his tendency to score against their rivals, Olympiacos.
-They named him "God" (Θεός), the lexicographer, Faidon Konstantoudakis came up with the nickname "Theomas" ("Θεωμάς") (paraphrase of his first name to resemble the Greek word for God) and whenever he scored the whole stadium chanted "Who, who, who?
+The era after the departure of Barlos was marked with administrative and financial instability within the club, while the signings did not meet expectations, as the team became progressively weaker.
+In that period of decline for the club, Mavros stayed and with his leading presence helped maintain the team's competitiveness.
+He was particularly popular among the supporters of AEK, partly due to his loyalty to the club during a period of decline and his scoring performances in matches against Olympiacos.
+He earned the nickname "The God" (Ο Θεός), while the lexicographer Faidon Konstantoudakis also coined the nickname "Theomas" ("Θεωμάς") (paraphrase of his first name to resemble the Greek word for God) and whenever he scored the whole stadium chanted "Who, who, who?
 Mavros the God" ("Ποιος, ποιος, ποιος; Ο Μαύρος ο Θεός").